 There is no magic number to save that’ll make you rich.
 If you do find it, let me know.
 Maybe it’s half of the “Other” category.
 For example, if you spent $500 on Uber Eats last month, set a goal to save $250 and maybe hit a treadmill.
 Start somewhere.
 You’ll be surprised how rewarding it is to watch your savings balance grow.

 I can’t answer that question, you need to want to make the change.
 It will take time, discipline and consistency.
 Set a target saving amount for a few months down the road.

 For example, aim to have $750 saved in three months.
 Write it down.
 Be cheesy and post it on your fridge.
 If you hit it, celebrate and be proud of yourself.
 Only 39% of Americans have enough cash on hand to cover a $1,000 emergency.
 Crazy, right?
 Be different!
 Saving can help you gain confidence for the future and separate you from the crowd[LL1] .

 Maintaining a budget is an ongoing process.
 Continue to track your expenses - you will have a few setbacks!
 If you’re not hitting your goal, readjust.
 Eliminate a fixed expense that you don’t need.
 Keep positive and understand that it’s not easy.

-Gabe Martin is a registered representative of Lincoln Financial Advisors Corp.
-Securities and investment advisory services offered through Lincoln Financial Advisors Corp., a broker-dealer (member SIPC) and registered investment advisor.
-Insurance offered through Lincoln affiliates and other fine companies.
-Bluestone Wealth Partners is not an affiliate of Lincoln Financial Advisors Corp.
+Gabe Martin is a registered representative of LPL Financial.
+Securities and investment advisory services offered through LPL Financial., a broker-dealer (member SIPC) and registered investment advisor.
+Insurance offered through LPL Financial affiliates and other fine companies.
 CRN-3456929-021821